RaoGhulam/semantic_clustering/README.md

 For more details, refer to the [**Taxonomy-based Feature Dissimilarity Measure** PDF](taxonomy_based_feature_dissimilarity_measure.pdf).

 6. **Clustering Sentences**
    - Apply **Agglomerative Hierarchical Clustering** using **average linkage**, with the sentence dissimilarity matrix as the distance metric.
    - Compute the **Silhouette score** to determine the **optimal number of clusters**.
    - Using the optimal number of clusters, create a **clustered set of sentences**, where semantically similar sentences are grouped together.

+### Neural Network–based Clustering
+1. **Contextual Embeddings**
+Sentences are converted into vector representations using the **transformer-based model all-MiniLM-L6-v2**, enabling semantic understanding.

+2. **Cosine Similarity Matrix**
+Pairwise cosine similarity scores are computed between all sentences, resulting in a sentence-to-sentence similarity matrix where each entry reflects the semantic closeness between two sentences.
+The similarity matrix is then subtracted from 1 to produce a **sentence dissimilarity matrix**, which serves as the distance metric for clustering.

+3. **Clustering Sentences**
+   - Apply **Agglomerative Hierarchical Clustering** using **average linkage**, with the sentence dissimilarity matrix as the distance metric.
+   - Compute the **Silhouette score** to determine the **optimal number of clusters**.
+   - Using the optimal number of clusters, create a **clustered set of sentences**, where semantically similar sentences are grouped together.